m100vie/projetOp2/README.md

 ## Start-up

-Launch App from pakage other
+Launch App from package other